minio/docs/source/minio-cli/minio-mc/mc-tag.rst

       **Required** The full path to the bucket or object for which the command lists tags.
-Specify the :mc-cmd:`alias <mc alias>` of a configured S3-compatible service as the prefix to the :mc-cmd:`~mc tag TARGET` path.
+Specify the :mc-cmd:`alias <mc alias>` of a configured S3-compatible service as the prefix to the :mc-cmd:`~mc tag list TARGET` path.
 For example:

       .. code-block:: shell